 It’s actually quite exhausting with too much structure and you often miss those spontaneous moments that are the most memorable.
 I have this idea that leisurely wandering around and seeing where the day takes me is a better, more relaxing and enjoyable option.
-So, off we went to Paris for two nights with our tiny suitcase and without an itinerary.
+So, off we went to Paris for two nights travelling light as always and without an itinerary.

 – Place Saint Sulpice – one of my favourite spots in Paris.
 It’s not too touristy and you’re within walking distance of all the best boutique stores and patisseries